Category: RV Life

 • 📦 Weight placement: Keep heavy items low and slightly forward of the trailer axle.

-• 🔧 Hitch setup: Verify weight‑distribution height and sway control tension before departure.
+• 🔧 Hitch setup: Verify weight-distribution height and sway control tension before departure.
+A properly adjusted weight distribution hitch with sway control can help improve stability in crosswinds.

 • 🌀 On the road: If sway starts, hold throttle steady.
 Do not stab the brakes.
 Use the manual trailer‑brake control to straighten, then ease off the throttle until stable.